THAPELO_TSHEOLE_article_image

 5 Future Power Trends for South Africa and the World

-In a recent interview with Liz Clark of the Daily Maverick, emeritus professor in the Power Futures Lab at the University of Cape Town’s Graduate School of Business, outlined a clear and viable path forward for South Africa’s energy transition by highlighting five key trends shaping the future of energy in South Africa and beyond.
+In a recent interview with the Daily Maverick, emeritus professor in the Power Futures Lab at the UCT GSB, Anton Eberhard, outlined a clear and viable path forward for South Africa’s energy transition by highlighting five key trends shaping the future of energy in South Africa and beyond.
+Between a balanced power supply mix to the burgeoning potential of private investment, the future could look bright of the right decisions are taken at the right time.

 Read Article